rudyvdbrink/autohpsearch/README.md

 - `AutoHPSearchRegressor`: For regression tasks

 These models provide flexibility in architecture design and training configuration while maintaining the familiar scikit-learn API.

+CUDA-enabled computing is implemented, though require you to install the right version of torch+cuda depending on your GPU.

 ## Author